 A multi-day snowshoe trip in a backcountry cabin is an excellent way to up your snowshoe game.
 You can snowshoe to your hut for one night or make it a multiple-night hut-to-hut trip.

 If embarking on a hut trip, make sure you’re prepared.
-Hut reservations are typically booked in advance, and some can fill up quickly.
+Hut reservations are typically booked in advance; some can fill up quickly.
 Furthermore, some huts will be fully equipped, and others will not.
 If not provided, you will need to bring in your supplies, including kitchen items and bedding.

 Also, the length of the route and terrain can vary widely.
-For example, some treks may be only a mile on relatively stable terrain, while others may be a full-day excursion or be in avalanche terrain.
+For example, some treks may be only a mile on relatively stable terrain, while others may be full-day excursions or in avalanche terrain.
 In any case, bringing the essentials and ensuring you’re physically prepared is critical.

 Some hut systems to add to your bucket are: